jrsmith3/ibei/doc/index.rst

 License
 =======
-The code is licensed under the MIT license.
+The code is licensed under the `MIT license <http://opensource.org/licenses/MIT>`_.
 You can use this code in your project without telling me, but it would be great to hear about who's using the code.
 You can reach me at joshua.r.smith@gmail.com.

 Contributing